Customize your Duo experience by changing global settings in the Duo Admin Panel.

-You can configure the credit balance email alert in the "Telephony Credits" section of the settings page.
+You can configure the credit balance email alert to send notifications at a custom threshold in the "Telephony Credits" section of the settings page.
 Change the "Low-credit alerts" option to Alert when account has fewer than _ credits and enter a number in the blank to change when the alert gets triggered.

 The rate card shows how many credits each SMS message or telephone call consumes per country.
 By default, Duo restricts the maximum telephony credits used per transaction to 20 credits.
 If your users are in locations with more expensive telephony rates you can increase the 20 credit maximum.
 Conversely, if you know that telephony rates for your users should never exceed a certain amount you may reduce the maximum allowed credits below 20.
 To raise or lower the maximum credit usage per user authentication, enter the desired number in the Max credits per action box.